 Thankfully, if you sleep at Dubai Airport overnight, you will find that most dining options are open 24 hours.
-Plan your midnight eats and check out the airport website to see if your favourite restaurants will be open.
+Plan your late-night food and drink options and check the airport website to see if your favourite restaurants will open.

 Is it Safe to Sleep at Dubai International Airport?

-Help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in DXB Airport.
+To help us keep this page up-to-date for future airport sleepers, please write a review about your experience sleeping in Dubai Airport.

 Thank you to the airport sleepers who have written reviews and shared their airport photos to help future travellers.
 Click here to add your airport photos.